Everything you should know about successful product planning: definition, importance, and strategies.

 A reliable product planner helps in managing inventory and reduces investment in inventory.
 In order to provide effective customer support, it requires a minimum inventory of work-in-progress and lower finished stock.
 Proper planning will also help you in better controlling over raw materials that will lead to better purchases.

 4. Enhancing the role of the brand image

-It is not a secret that good products make happy customers.
+It is not a secret that good products make customers happy.
 If you are striving to produce a great product, you need a proper system of product planning that will help you in keeping everything systematized.
-This will actually increase profits, sales, industrial harmony, and will lead to customer loyalty and enhancing the role of your brand image.
+This will actually increase profit, sales, industrial harmony, and will lead to customer loyalty and enhanced brand image.

 Usually, companies set a product strategy annually.
 The global company strategy then informs the product strategy that is also typically set on an annual basis.